Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Abstract

 \section{Abstract}

-Although Large Vision-Language Models (LVLMs) have achieved impressive results, their high computational cost poses a significant barrier to wider application.
-To enhance inference efficiency, most existing approaches depend on parameter-dependent or token-dependent strategies to reduce computational demands.
-However, these methods typically require complex training processes and struggle to consistently select the most relevant tokens.
+Although Large Vision-Language Models (LVLMs) have achieved impressive results, their high computational costs pose a significant barrier to wide application.
+To enhance inference efficiency, most existing approaches can be categorized as parameter-dependent or token-dependent strategies to reduce computational demands.
+However, parameter-dependent methods require retraining LVLMs to recover performance while token-dependent strategies struggle to consistently select the most relevant tokens.
 In this paper, we systematically analyze the above challenges and provide a series of valuable insights for inference acceleration.
 Based on these findings, we propose a novel framework, the Pruning All-Rounder (PAR).
 Different from previous works, PAR develops a meta-router to adaptively organize pruning flows across both tokens and layers.
 With a self-supervised learning manner, our method achieves a superior balance between performance and efficiency.
-Notably, PAR is highly flexible, offering multiple pruning versions to address a range of pruning scenarios.
-The code for this work will be made publicly available.
+Notably, PAR is highly flexible, offering multiple pruning versions to address a range of acceleration scenarios.
+The code for this work is publicly available at \href{https://github.com/ASGO-MM/Pruning-All-Rounder}{https://github.com/ASGO-MM/Pruning-All-Rounder}.